mosamadeeb/MultiSensorHardwareSetup/README.md

 Embedded program that collects data from multiple 6+3 axis sensors and sends them over to a local server via Bluetooth LE for ML inference.
 Designed to be deployed and synchronized on multiple MCUs.

-This repository is part of our Capstone project at METU NCC: [Multi Sensor Activity Based Health Monitoring System](https://www.linkedin.com/posts/noor-ul-zain-305144145_happy-to-share-the-successful-completion-activity-7211286326636122112-rPOE)
+This repository is part of our Capstone project at METU NCC: [Multi Sensor Activity Detection Based Health Monitoring System](https://www.linkedin.com/posts/noor-ul-zain-305144145_happy-to-share-the-successful-completion-activity-7211286326636122112-rPOE)

 ## Context